ntop/ntopng/doc/src/plugins/check_gui.rst

     description of the element
   - :code:`input_builder`: defines the template which will be used to render the GUI.
-If it's not defined, the user will only be able to enable or disable the user scripts without any additional configuration.
+If it's not defined, the user will only be able to enable or disable the checks without any additional configuration.

 The :code:`default_value` can be used to define a default for the configuration.
 Its format depends on the `input_builder` used, see below for more information.